This recipe has been passed down through at least four generations without any real change, and it's my job to make it for holidays.

-I suppose I'd better start by explaining the caption in that luscious photo above.
+I suppose I'd better start by explaining the caption of that luscious photo above.
 Banana split pie has been a dessert staple at our family holiday dinners for as long as I can remember.
-An easy to make delicious pie that requires no baking, the recipe has been passed down through at least four generations without any real change, although the family name was changed to "Rotten egg pie" about 50 years ago.
-Apparently as small children my siblings and I wanted to know what was in it; we were told that it contained raw eggs and sure enough Mom put the egg in.
-Unfortunately what we heard was "rotten" eggs, not "raw", and Rotten Egg Pie it has been ever since.
+It's an easy-to-make, delicious pie that requires no baking.
+This recipe has been passed down through at least four generations without any real change—although about 50 years ago, our family changed the name to "rotten egg pie."
+Apparently, as small children, my siblings and I wanted to know what was in it; we were told that it contained raw eggs.
+What we heard was "rotten" eggs, not "raw," and it has been called "rotten egg pie" ever since.

-The recipe is a very good one to help introduce children to cooking, as it is very easy to make and most children will love the result of their work.
+This recipe is a very good one to help introduce children to cooking, as it is very easy to make and most children will love the result of their work.
 I am no chef myself, so this great dessert is my contribution to the extended family Thanksgiving and Christmas dinners each year.
-There is always an excessive number of desserts at our 30 person dinner, with probably 20 different dishes.
-Nevertheless the 4 "Rotten egg pies" I make always disappear early on.
-My "rotten egg pie" wins every year as the best holiday dessert recipe.
+There is always an excessive number of desserts at our 30-person dinner, with probably 20 different dishes.
+Nevertheless, the four banana split pies I make always disappear quickly.
+Every year, this pie wins as the best holiday dessert recipe.

 Give it a try.
 It is very, very rich and a little goes a long way, so don't make too many.
 One pie per person should be enough (it's that good).